GarySimons/girlsrun/README.md

 ```bash
 git clone https://github.com/GarySimons/girlsrun
 ```
-* 2 Navigate to this folder in your terminal
+* 2 Navigate to this folder in your terminal.

 * 3 In your termainal, write the following command:
 ```bash